MrValentine7777/docs.monogame.github.io/articles/monogame/howto/audio/HowTo_ChangePitchAndVolume.md

     ```

 > [!TIP]
-> You can adjust the pitch and volume values at any time throughout your code, ideally you may assign a global sound value to the volume value, to allow the user to adjust the volums within a single menu, which affects sounds in the entire program.
+> You can adjust the pitch and volume values at any time throughout your code, ideally you may assign a global sound value to the volume value, to allow the user to adjust the volumes within a single menu, which affects sounds in the entire program.

 4. Still in the **Game.LoadContent** method, call the **SoundEffectInstance.Play** method to play the sound effect.